taicheukkin/london-bike-sharing-shares/README.md

 figure 2.1
 ![image](https://github.com/user-attachments/assets/94960591-27ec-47fc-b250-60d0c386eaee)
-The Monthly moving average slicer allows users to choose number of monthly moving average to identify monthly,seasonal or half-year trend is existed in the london_bike_sharing_shares.The default value is 4 monthly moving average
+The Monthly moving average slicer allows users to choose number of monthly moving average to identify monthly,seasonal or half-year trend was existed in the london_bike_sharing_shares.The default value is 4 monthly moving average

 The Season slicer allows user to identify which 3 months is corresponding to season